makrai/notes/kratzer88-stage-level-individual-level-pred.md

 The only Interpretation that predicts it to be false is the symmetric interpretation.
-We have eighty li nguist-organization pairs such that the linguist is � member of the org�nization.
-But we only h�ve twenty ltngutst-organization pairs such that the linguist identifies with the politics of the organization.
+We have eighty li nguist-organization pairs such that the linguist is a member of the organization.
+But we only have twenty ltngutst-organization pairs such that the linguist identifies with the politics of the organization.
 The subject asymmetric Interpretation predicts the sentence to be true, since each linguist Is